Perth to Tasmania 2024/5

 10/10 343km

 Ended the survey with 42sp, that’s not a bad number.
 We headed off at 8.20 down to Dundas River Cavendish for a Shining Bronze Cuckoo.
 On east to Paracelmic Lake Lake Bolac which had a few Grey Teal amongst all the Silver Gulls.
 Still no waders here yet, maybe one day.
-South now to Olympic Lake Woorndoo which had a Little Grassbird.
-Lake 2km east of Dumbarton and Darlington Rds was busy with Australian Shoveler and Hardhead and a Swamp Harrier.
-Lunch was taken by a windy Deep Lake Darinellum where we were swooped by a Magpie that was feeding young on the best and wasn’t happy with us being so close.
+South now to Olympic wetland Woorndoo which had a Little Grassbird.
+Lake 2km east of Dundonnell and Darlington Rds was busy with Australian Shoveler and Hardhead and a Swamp Harrier.
+Lunch was taken by a windy Deep Lake Derrinallum where we were swooped by a Magpie that was feeding young on the nest and wasn’t happy with us being so close.
 Wingeel rail only had 3sp.
 Inverleigh Flora Reserve had Yellow-faced Honeyeater.
 We then went to Ocean Grove for a few days of getting things done before the next leg of the trip.

 Pink Lady Fingers